 This Polar Vantage Review looks in detail at the Vantage M, Vantage V and Vantage V Titan models.
 All are packed with lots of true sports-related capabilities and market-leading innovations.

 The Vantage models now have smart abilities yet their main focus will always be that of a multi-sport/running watch.

-The Polar Vantage V is a replacement for the Polar V800 and thus competes with the Suunto 9 and Fenix 5/5 Plus/935 range.
+The Polar Vantage V is a replacement for the Polar V800 and thus competes with the Suunto 9 and Fenix 5/5 Plus/6/935 range.
 The Polar Vantage M is a lower-priced and fully-featured running/multi-sport watch which is an upgrade for Polar M400/M430 owners but also the direct competition to the Suunto Spartan Trainer, Garmin’s 735XT and COROS Pace, As of October 2020, this model has been superseded by the Polar Vantage V2 which I review here.